EDMdesigner/EDMdesigner-API-Doc/source/index.md

 The whole process in the example is the following:

  - the JS API sends the userId to token.php
- - token.php sends the neccessary info to one of our endpoints
+ - token.php sends the necessary info to one of our endpoints
  - our endpoint responds with a token
  - JS API will use this token for the subsequent API calls